'LPBW' Audrey Roloff Tells Her Fans About Her Recent Traffic Citation

 Roloff used this teaching moment to warn her fans about the perils of checking your phone while behind the wheel by posting on Instagram.

-“If you are holding your phone while you’re driving, even if you’re talking on speakerphone, even if you’re dialing somebody’s [number], it doesn’t matter if you’re at a stoplight or if you’re just looking at your Google Maps to see where you’re going, you cannot pick up your phone while driving,”
+“If you are holding your phone while you’re driving, even if you’re talking on speakerphone, even if you’re dialing somebody’s [number], it doesn’t matter if you’re at a stoplight or if you’re just looking at your Google Maps to see where you’re going, you cannot pick up your phone while driving,” she said.

 GIVEAWAY ALERT!!!✨ You can have it all!!!
 The bike, the pants, the hat, and soooo much MORE!!!
 Just not the baby;) I’ve teamed up with some of my favorite brands of all time @albionfit and @madsencycles to bring you a HUGEEEE giveaway! (we’re talking $2,500 value!) ????
 PRIZE: $500 @albionfit gift card $100 @shopalwaysmore gift card and drumroll please… a @madsencycles bike in your color of choice!!!
 THIS BIKE IS SO FUN????
 HOW TO ENTER: So easy!
 Follow the link in my bio and enter with your email.
 PSSST you can claim an unlimited amount of bonus entires by referring your friends with your shareable link + following our other social channels and more!
 TAG your friends once you’ve entered!!
 Good luck + HAVE FUN!!!
 Contest ends 08/31/18 2018 Winner will be announced on the contest page.
 Photo / @jeremyroloff #alwaysmore